miki-hermann/mcp/README.md

 ## General instructions

 Before downloading the MCP software, you need to install the `git` and `git-lfs` packages.
-Under Fedora, CentOS, and similar systems rung the command
+Under Fedora, CentOS, and similar systems run the command
 ``` bash
 sudo dnf install git git-lfs